jlevy/ghizmo/README.md

 def count_prs(config, args):
   """
-  Show pull requests counted by login.
+  Show tallies of pull requests by author login name.
   """
   counts = defaultdict(int)
   for pr in config.repo.pull_requests(state="closed"):
     counts[pr.user.login] += 1
-    yield lib.status(pr.number)
+    yield { "status": "I'm at PR %s!" % pr.number }

   yield counts
 ```

-Now running `ghizmo count-prs` will stream JSON output as it tallies, then a tally of closed PRs for each user.
+Now running `ghizmo count-prs` (note the dash) will stream JSON messages as it tallies,
+then write a tally of closed PRs for each user.

 ## Maturity